 - Press the Enter key to accept the current value of terminal description.
 If the field is blank you will accept an empty terminal description. - Type END and press the Enter key.
 You will halt the terminal definition procedure and return to the Terminal Menu.
-If you want to resume the terminal definition procedure please turn to Subsection Choose the Modify Terminal Tables Option.
+If you want to resume the terminal definition procedure please refer to the section titled Choose the Modify Terminal Tables Option.

 If you do not specify END at this time the install utility will assume that you want to finish the terminal definition procedure.
-You are not committed to saving or using the terminal definition you create but you are committed to finishing the procedure described in the next few subsections.
+You are not committed to saving or using the terminal definition you create but you are committed to finishing the procedure described in the next few sections.